-For 2018 a new board of experts from across the profession has been established for Criminal Law Week.
-Their role is to provide insight through comments to the digests which are authored by the Criminal Law Week editorial team.
-Comments will also be provided by the Criminal Law Week editorial team.
+From 2018, a new board of experts from across the profession was established for Criminal Law Week.
+The board provides insight through comments to the digests which are authored by the Criminal Law Week editorial team.

 Andrew Campbell-Tiech QC is joint head of Drystone Chambers, a recorder (criminal and civil), and formerly Deputy Coroner for mid-Kent.
 He practises predominantly in crime, regulatory and professional discipline.

 Edward Grange is a partner at Corker Binning.
 He is recognised as a leader in the field of extradition law and has extensive experience in defending requested persons in extradition proceedings.
-Edward is ranked as a Band 1 individual by Chambers UK 2017 in the field of Crime: Extradition.
-Edward's expertise in extradition law was recognised by the House of Lords Extradition Law Committee in October 2014 when he was called upon to give oral evidence to the Committee.
-Edward's evidence featured prominently in the Committee's report published in March 2015.
-Edward is the co-author with Rebecca Niblock of Extradition Law: A Practitioner's Guide (LAG: 2015, 2nd ed), which is published by Legal Action Group.
-He is the Chair of the Defence Extradition Lawyers Forum.
+Edward is ranked as a "Star Individual" by Chambers UK 2021 in the field of Crime: Extradition.
+Edward is the co-author with Rebecca Niblock of Extradition Law: A Practitioner's Guide (LAG: 2021, 3rd ed).
+He is the co-founder and past chair of the Defence Extradition Lawyers Forum.
 In addition to his extradition work, Edward advises on a variety of criminal litigation matters, particularly in the business crime arena.

 Donal Lawler was called to the Bar in 2008 after a successful career in business and IT consulting.
 He is a criminal barrister at 187 Fleet Street and has a wide-ranging criminal defence practice including fraud, money laundering and confiscation proceedings, serious violence offences, drugs, robbery and extradition matters.